ankushgupta0511/Eye-Disease-Classification-System/README.md

 ### Note :
 ```
  djangoauthapi is a Backend Project
- medicinerecommendation is a fronted Project
+ medicinerecommendationsystem is a frontend Project
 ```

 #### Clone the Project